Dr Michael Palmer

 A Bit About Me

-Dr Michael Palmer is a Chartered Psychologist with expertise in assessing and supporting children and young people with developmental and mental health needs.
+Dr Michael Palmer is a Chartered Educational and Child Psychologist with particular expertise in the assessment and multidisciplinary coordination of children and young people presenting with neurodevelopmental conditions, executive dysfunction, and trauma-related needs.
+Dr Palmer provides leadership in structuring multi-disciplinary teams (MDTs) and offering psychological containment in complex casework.
 As an associate with NeuroKids, he provides detailed assessments and tailored interventions to address diverse challenges, foster resilience, and improve outcomes for children and families.

-Dr Palmer has served as Lead Psychologist for secondary-stage Pupil Referral Units in Birmingham and contributed to local authority services across the UK.
+His previous roles include Lead Psychologist for secondary-stage Pupil Referral Units in Birmingham, and advisory work across various UK local authority services.
 He holds a Doctorate in Applied Educational and Child Psychology from the University of Birmingham, where his research centred on multidisciplinary autism assessment.
 Dr Palmer is a registered practitioner with the Health and Care Professions Council (HCPC) and a Chartered Member of the British Psychological Society (BPS).

 In addition to his clinical work, Dr Palmer is an Honorary Lecturer at the University of Manchester, where he mentors trainee psychologists.
 He has contributed to the field through publications on topics such as problematic internet use, emotional well-being, and safeguarding, advocating for positive and responsible digital practices for children and young people.